jtv/libpqxx/include/pqxx/doc/accessing-results.md

 Accessing results and result rows                   {#accessing-results}
 ---------------------------------

-When you execute a query using one of the transaction `exec*` functions, you normally get a `result` object back.
+When you execute a query using one of the transaction "exec*" functions, you normally get a `result` object back.
 A `result` is a container of `row`s.

 (There are exceptions: `exec1` expects exactly one row of data, so it returns